airr-community/airr-standards/docs/ontovoc/report_sprint_2020-04.rst

 However, we are looking for a *provider*, i.e. a service that facilitates queries of an ontology via web and/or an API-based interface.
-Upon querying with a unique ID, is it expected that a *provider* will be able to return the record of a node, with should contain all attributes and relations.
+Upon querying with a unique ID, is it expected that a *provider* will be able to return the record of a node, which should contain all attributes and relations.
 Furthermore a *provider* might allow set- and graph-based queries (e.g., is A a complete subset of B;
 what is the last common ancestor of A and B).
-Finally a *provider* can offer lookup services, i.e., identify the corresponding *concept* or *instance* in another onotology.
+Finally a *provider* can offer lookup services, i.e., identify the corresponding *concept* or *instance* in another ontology.
 Until now we have mainly looked at three providers: `Ontobee`_, `OLS`_ and `BioPortal`_.
 While they all provide similar basic services, it should be noted that some biomedical databases and repositories are, by convention, restricted to use certain